We continue to enable people to own their tomorrow,

 PrEP must be taken correctly in order for it to be effective – this means taking it at the same time every day, and not skipping any doses.
 It must be taken for 20 days before it becomes effective, so during this window period clients must still use a condom.
 If a client experiences a change in their circumstances that means they are no longer at high risk of contracting HIV, they may stop taking PrEP, but only 28 days after their last potential exposure to the HIV virus.

-Shout-it-Now has contracted with Community Media Trust (CMT) (insert link to their website) to directly provide multi-session behavioral and structural interventions to a mix of AGYW, boys, men and families in Ekurhuleni, Tshwane and Bojanala.
+Shout-it-Now has contracted with Community Media Trust (CMT) to directly provide multi-session behavioral and structural interventions to a mix of AGYW, boys, men and families in Ekurhuleni, Tshwane and Bojanala.
 These programs are designed to improve sexual health literacy and behaviour, and include the following:

 - Man2Man – intended for young men